Nuremberg Airport: Environment

 In addition to developing strategies to reduce noise pollution the department also implements regular measurements of air pollutants and soil analyses.
 In 2003, a biomonitoring campaign with honey bees was launched at the airport.

 Chemical pollution residues from past operations

 The water collected on the 70 ha of sealed or covered areas is being filtered and analyzed before it gets fed into receiving water courses, to prevent pollution due to oils or fuels.
 If the analyzed TOC value is above the threshold level, the water is discharged into the sewerage.
 Over the years, surface and aircraft de-icing fluids have been replaced by substances with higher biodegradability.

 Biomonitoring

-The airport has been keeping bees and analyzes their honey for pollution as a form of biomonitoring since 2003.
-The beekeepers otherwise work in other departments of the airport and the honey that is not needed for analysis is given to long-time employees as a gift.
-All relevant threshold values have (as of 2022) always been met as long as the biomonitoring has been practiced.
+The airport has been keeping bees and analysing their honey and pollen for pollutants as a form of biomonitoring since 2003.
+The samples are tested for traffic-related organic air pollutants and for heavy metals; according to the airport, all findings have remained below the statutory limits since the project began.